openhab/openhab-docs/_addons_bindings/zwave/doc/fortrezz/mimolite_0_0.md

 ### Parameter 7: Upper_Threshold_Low

 Upper Threshold, Low
-Upper Threshold, Low (Default = 0xFE; must be greater than Lower Threshold High and less than Upper Threshold High).
-The following option values may be configured, in addition to values in the range 0 to 255 -:
+Default = 0xFE; must be greater than Lower Threshold High and less than Upper Threshold High The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|